 April 30, 2019

 WASHINGTON, D.C. – Lt.
-Gen. Gadi Eizenkot, a decorated military strategist who recently retired after serving as chief of the general staff of the Israel Defense Forces (IDF), has joined the Washington Institute for Near East Policy as a visiting military fellow, the research institution announced today.
+Gen. Gadi Eisenkot, a decorated military strategist who recently retired after serving as chief of the general staff of the Israel Defense Forces (IDF), has joined the Washington Institute for Near East Policy as a visiting military fellow, the research institution announced today.

 "We are honored to welcome to the Institute one of Israel's greatest strategic thinkers," Washington Institute executive director Dr. Robert Satloff said. " Lt.
-Gen. Eizenkot's legacy precedes him.
+Gen. Eisenkot's legacy precedes him.
 His policy of carrying out ‘a campaign between the wars’ – striking targets before they become critical threats – has limited Iran’s encroachment in the Levant and contributed to Israel’s defense.”

-In 2016, Eizenkot was awarded the Commander of the Legion of Merit by his American counterpart, General Joseph Dunford, for "exceptionally meritorious service as chief of the General Staff of the IDF" and his "contribution to the strategic cooperation between the United States and Israel [that] will have a lasting effect on both countries."
-Eizenkot received a B.A. in history from Tel Aviv University and received a master's degree from the United States Army War College.
+In 2016, Eisenkot was awarded the Commander of the Legion of Merit by his American counterpart, General Joseph Dunford, for "exceptionally meritorious service as chief of the General Staff of the IDF" and his "contribution to the strategic cooperation between the United States and Israel [that] will have a lasting effect on both countries."
+Eisenkot received a B.A. in history from Tel Aviv University and received a master's degree from the United States Army War College.